Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 !!!info Resources
     [:simple-googletagmanager: GTM Template Gallery](https://tagmanager.google.com/gallery/#/owners/amplitude/templates/amplitude-browser-sdk-gtm-template) · [:material-github: GitHub](https://github.com/amplitude/amplitude-browser-sdk-gtm-template)

 With this template, you can defer the `init` tag until you receive a signal, like a consent grant.
-But make sure to fire the `init` tag before any other tags.
+It's also common to fire the `init` tag using `All Pages` or `Initialization - All Pages` triggers.
+But make sure to fire the `init` tag **before** any other tags.
 The legacy template automatically calls init, so there's no need to do it yourself.

 This video tutorial walks through the implementation basics.